Pastor Daren Jaime

-Pastor Jaime began his pastoral journey at People’s A.M.E Zion Church in Syracuse, New York on October 22, 2006.
-Starting with a congregation of a few dozen active members, The People’s Church has grown exponentially in ministry and membership through prayer and outreach.
-Under his tenure, the church has added an 8 a.m. service and has adopted his vision of providing help, hope, healing and resources to those in need.
+Pastor Jaime began his pastoral journey at People’s A.M.E Zion Church in October of 2006.
+Starting with a congregation of only a few dozen active members, he has consistently grown the ministry and membership through prayer and outreach.
+Under his Leadership, the church has added an 8 a.m. service and has adopted his vision of providing help, hope, healing and resources to those in need.

 In 2008, under Pastor Jaime’s visionary leadership, the People’s Community Development Corporation (PCDC) was formed.
 The PCDC has revitalized and transformed the quality of life for people across the City of Syracuse, through community and economic development.